 Every student who attends school must take part in a physical education program.
-If your child has a medical problem and your physician feels he/she should be excluded from physical education class, we need an excuse from the doctor to be kept on file in the nurse's office.
-If a student must be excused from P.E. classes for less than a week either due to minor injuries or upon returning to school following an illness, the student must deliver a note from the parent/guardian to the physical education teacher.
+If your child has a medical problem and your physician feels he/she should be excluded from physical education class, we require an excuse from the doctor to be kept on file in the nurse's office.
+If a student must be excused from P.E. classes for less than a week either due to minor injuries or upon returning to school following an illness, the student must deliver a note from the parent/guardian to the physical education teacher and the nurse's office.